 A person's genetic makeup is called a genotype.

-Genetic traits, such as eye color, are described as dominant or recessive:
+Genetic traits, such as eye color, are dominant or recessive:

-- Recessive traits require both genes in the gene pair to work together to control the trait.
+- Recessive traits need both genes in the gene pair to work together.

-Last reviewed 2/17/2011 by David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Last reviewed 1/6/2013 by David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
+Also reviewed by A.D.A.M.
+Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, David R. Eltz, Stephanie Slon, and Nissi Wang.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.